-- To avoid bodily injury or death from unexpected startup of a machine, always stop the engine and remove the key before adjusting or removing plugged material from the machine. - Check for excessive vibration and unusual noises.
+- Check for excessive vibration and unusual noises.
 If there is any indication of trouble, shut down and inspect the machine.
 Follow proper shutdown procedure.
-Refer to 3.4 Shutting down the Machine, page 40. - Operate only in daylight or good artificial light.
+For instructions, refer to 3.4 Shutting down the Machine, page 39. - Operate only in daylight or good artificial light.